shimlab/NanoSplicer/README.md

 ```

 # Modules
+Some example input files can be found at `example/`.
+Example code is available at `example/script.sh`.

 ## JWR_checker.py
  Find junctions within reads (JWRs) from a spliced mapping result (BAM).
 For each JWR, `JWR_checker` reports the junction alignment quality for the initial mapping.